• Home

 4. Liability Issues

-Allowing pets introduces potential liability concerns, particularly with dog bites or other aggressive behavior.
+Allowing pets introduces potential liability concerns related to pet behavior, particularly with dog bites or other aggressive actions.
 Depending on local laws and the lease agreement, you could be held liable for injuries caused by a tenant’s pet.
-It’s crucial to require tenants to have renters insurance with pet liability coverage and to include pet-specific clauses in the lease to reduce risks.
+So, to protect yourself, it’s crucial to make sure your tenant have renters insurance with pet liability coverage.
+Including a clear pet-specific clauses in the lease also helps to avoid confusion later.

 5. Allergies and Health Concerns